iJaabel/wdi-fundamental-memorygame/README.md

-# wdi-fundamental-memorygame
+# Memory Game

-A GA project
+First General Assembly project

+The best part about matching games?

+Simple enough, it is.

+IG: Jaabl_online